 Thanks to your help, we have collected imaging scans from about 50,000 participants before the COVID-19 pandemic occurred.
 Repeat imaging has taken place on a subset of about 2,000 of these participants, half of whom had evidence of previous infection with SARS-CoV-2 and half of whom did not.
 We received a 58% response rate from participants who had COVID-19 and a 57% response rate from participants who have not been infected (as identified through linkage to health records or from information that you have provided to us) and who are similar in age, sex and ethnic group to those who have been infected.
 By collecting scans from participants both before and after infection, we have generated a globally unique resource to enable scientists to understand how the virus affects changes in internal organs.

 These data are already generating unique research into the effect of SARS-CoV-2 infection on changes in the brain and the heart and will become a health resource of worldwide significance for many years to come.

 Find out more below about other initiatives UK Biobank set up to help scientists better understand coronavirus.

 Coronavirus research study

 20,000 UK Biobank participants, their children and adult grandchildren living in separate households, volunteered to send us blood samples every month for 6 months to study prevalence of the virus in the UK population.

 We invited all UK Biobank participants to help us undertake urgent research on the SARS-CoV-2 virus that causes COVID-19 by taking part in a self-test antibody study, which took place from February to July 2021.

-Crucial data on the health of 500,000 UK Biobank participants are being made available on a regular basis to registered researchers worldwide to undertake vital research into the genetic and lifestyle determinants of COVID-19 and its long-term health consequences.
+Crucial data on the health of 500,000 UK Biobank participants were made available on in 2020 and 2021 to registered researchers worldwide to undertake vital research into the genetic and lifestyle determinants of COVID-19 and its long-term health consequences.